itz-code/itz-code/README.md

 # Hello! 👋🏽
-## 👩🏽‍💻 My name's Samiksha, and I'm a student passionate about using STEM and computer science to positively impact the world!
+## 👩🏽‍💻 My name's Samiksha, and I'm a student passionate about using STEM and computer science to solve real-world issues!

 #### 💻 I'm Familiar With:
 - HTML